danielfmoreira/pipedrive-challenge/README.md

 **Required:**
 - When a user visits the page, a list of persons fetched from the API is shown.
-- When the user clicks in on the of Persons in the list, a modal is shown with that Person's additional details.
+- When the user clicks one a Person in the list, a modal is shown with that Person's additional details.
-- The user can also order each Person in the list via drag-and-drop.
+- The user can order each Person in the list via drag-and-drop.
 - The user can create a new Person using a form and store them using the API.
 - The user can delete a Person from the list using the API.

 **Extras:**
 - The user can filter the list by the name of the contact.
-- The user can edit a Person
+- The user can edit a Person.
+- The user can add multiple phones and emails.

 ## Installation
 Follow the steps below to run the App locally.